Yashica TLR

 About Me

 My name is Paul Sokk.
 I am an Australian of Estonian descent.
 Since 2003, my photography, mainly amateur, has been pretty much digital.
-Before then, my format of choice was 35 mm but in the early 1970s, as well as weekend wedding work, I did undertake two years of commercial photography training based around the 4"x5" view camera before deciding not to give up my day job.
-Now I miss the look and feel of metal, fully mechanical cameras.
-In addition to the odd example of an obligatory folder and Japanese rangefinder, I have a few early Pentaxes (I remember admiring my first one as a young lad and a Pentax was also my last serious 35 mm film camera), a few early FED & Zorki Leica copies (cheaper than the real thing and of interest in connection with my Estonian heritage, not to mention that for a brief period of post SLR adventurism in the 1970s, I shot a Zorki 4K) and some Yashica TLRs (the first affordable TLR that came up on eBay and now some more have joined it, “for research”, you understand).
-I have come to admire the Yashica TLR as an effective photographic tool available to almost anyone, both then and now, not to just those with deep pockets.
-I don’t consider myself to be a real collector but I do take documenting Yashica TLR history rather seriously, otherwise it wouldn’t be worth telling.
-And there is quite a lot to tell.
+Before then, it was 35 mm.
+I first became interested in photography as a teenager in the 1960s.
+In the early 1970s, as well as weekend wedding work, I undertook two years of commercial photography training based around the 4"x5" view camera before deciding not to give up my day job.
+Then in the early 2000s, after not having had a darkroom for many years, I found the digital workflow liberating in terms of regaining control but I did miss the look and feel of metal, fully mechanical cameras from my earlier days.
+As therapy, I acquired a couple of early folders and some 35 mm cameras.
+Then I decided that I needed to try the 120 6x6 experience, something that had so far eluded me.
+A Yashica TLR was the first affordable TLR that came up on eBay and now some more have joined it, “for research”, you understand.
+Since then, I have come to admire the Yashica TLR as an effective photographic tool available to almost anyone, both then and now, not to just those with deep pockets.

 Contributors and Other Acknowledgements

 The first iteration of this website was as a page accessed from Barry Toogood’s Yashica page of his excellent WWW.TLR-CAMERAS.COM.
 Barry and I did not, and it seems still do not, agree on a number of historical aspects but nevertheless, he very generously encouraged me to develop my ideas and then hosted the result.
 I am indebted to him for both the idea that has become Yashica TLR and the work he put into dealing with my dozen or so revisions which ended up as, I think, three distinct iterations of that original page.
-I also thank him for putting me onto my Pigeonflex.

 My decision to turn my page into a site evolved from becoming involved with two amazing Yashica TLR collectors; Tom Heckhaus from the US and Leigh Harris from Australia.
 These guys are serious collectors with many years experience with Yashica TLRs and other collections.
 All three of us have come to share a similar view of Yashica TLR history and I know that Leigh and I have both gone down similar blind alleys in our respective pasts.
 Some of Tom’s information, including photos, had already appeared on my page courtesy of Barry.
 Some of the information concerned Yashicaflex history and I used a poor quality photo of a user manual from a well known auction site to illustrate the point.
 At that stage, none of us had contacted each other.
 Later I found out that Leigh had bought the user manual (and camera that it came with) - serendipity.

-Most of the photographs on this site are courtesy of Tom Heckhaus – in fact I have used Tom’s photos to maintain some consistency in look.
+Many of the photographs on this site are courtesy of Tom Heckhaus – in fact I have used Tom’s photos to maintain some consistency in look.
 Some of the photographs are courtesy of Leigh – he has some unique examples.
 Correspondent and exposure meter aficionado Simon A. Spaans provided details and photographs of the differing exposure meter arrangements on the Yashicaflex S and Yashicaflex AS plus I have used some of his information in clearing up the origin of Yashica branded accessory meters.

-A newcomer to the band of contributors is Göran Årelind from Sweden.
+A more recent recruit to the band of contributors is Göran Årelind from Sweden.
 Göran is a dedicated user of film cameras but in the process, has collected more Yashica TLRs than he cares to admit to, including a trio of MolfoReflexes, and has become quite skilled in repairs and restoration.
 Many of the photographs of accessories, as well as a number of cameras, are his and he has also provided me with brochures and ads.
 He has been investigating MolfoReflex history which has led him to a wider review of Yashica marketing and the rise and fall of TLR cameras in Sweden.
 More recently, he has added an article on Shutter Speed Testing.

-Karl F. Kahlau, author of the book “Collector's Pictoral Encyclopaedia & Value Guide to 6x6 TLR Cameras”, has very kindly allowed me to use material from his book and in particular, to both use and critique the Production List of Yashica 6x6 TLRs based on original Yashica/Kyocera information.
+I am indebted to Karl F. Kahlau, author of the book Collector's Pictoral Encyclopaedia & Value Guide to 6x6 TLR Cameras, who has very kindly allowed me to use material from his book and in particular, to both use and critique the Production List of Yashica 6x6 TLRs based on original Yashica/Kyocera information.

 I recently came across a Japanese site, TLR66.com, at http://www.tlr66.com/souko/yashicaflex-miwake.php.
 It has an article about recognising Yashicaflex models.
 The site is not overly detailed and the Google translation is appalling but my conclusions seem to be in step with that site’s information.
-One mistake it does make though is to call the Yashicaflex AS-II a “Yashicaflex AS” and the Yashicaflex AS-I a “Yashicaflex AS-II” (I can see how that can happen, for example, if only relying on Yashica's “Yashicaflex Directions for Use Model A & C” - it confused me as well).
+One mistake it does make though is to call the Yashicaflex AS-II a “Yashicaflex AS” and the Yashicaflex AS-I a “Yashicaflex ASII” (I can see how that can happen, for example, if only relying on Yashica's “Yashicaflex Directions for Use Model A & C” - it confused me as well).
 Where there is conflict or I have relied on that site’s information, I have noted it.

 Other sources including, Camera-wiki.org, are acknowledged where the material is referred to.